Shivam-pro-hacker/Shivam-pro-hacker/README.md

 Only in understanding them completely.

 Because complete understanding
-is the only real form of control..
+is the only real form of control.

 ---